-– fg_transfer_characteristics specifies the transfer characteristics of the film grain characteristics specified in the SEI message, rather than the transfer characteristics used for the CLVS.
+– film_grain_transfer_characteristics specifies the transfer characteristics of the film grain characteristics specified in the SEI message, rather than the transfer characteristics used for the coded video sequence.

-– When fg_transfer_characteristics is not present in the film grain characteristics SEI message, the value of fg_transfer_characteristics is inferred to be equal to vui_transfer_characteristics.
+– When film_grain_transfer_characteristics is not present in the film grain characteristics SEI message, the value of film_grain_transfer_characteristics is inferred to be equal to transfer_characteristics.

-fg_matrix_coeffs has the same semantics as specified in clause 7.3 for the vui_matrix_coeffs syntax element, except as follows:
+film_grain_matrix_coefficients has the same semantics as specified in clause E.2.1 for the matrix_coefficients syntax element, except as follows:

-– fg_matrix_coeffs specifies the matrix coefficients of the film grain characteristics specified in the SEI message, rather than the matrix coefficients used for the CLVS.
+– film_grain_matrix_coefficients specifies the matrix coefficients of the film grain characteristics specified in the SEI message, rather than the matrix coefficients used for the coded video sequence.

-– When fg_matrix_coeffs is not present in the film grain characteristics SEI message, the value of fg_matrix_coeffs is inferred to be equal to vui_matrix_coeffs.
+– When film_grain_matrix_coefficients is not present in the film grain characteristics SEI message, the value of film_grain_matrix_coefficients is inferred to be equal to matrix_coefficients.

-– The values allowed for fg_matrix_coeffs are not constrained by the chroma format of the decoded video pictures that is indicated by the value of ChromaFormatIdc for the semantics of the VUI parameters.
+– The values allowed for film_grain_matrix_coefficients are not constrained by the chroma format of the decoded video pictures that is indicated by the value of chroma_format_idc for the semantics of the VUI parameters.

-fg_blending_mode_id identifies the blending mode used to blend the simulated film grain with the decoded images as specified in Table 6. fg_blending_mode_id shall be in the range of 0 to 1, inclusive.
-The values of 2 and 3 for fg_blending_mode_id are reserved for future use by ITU-T | ISO/IEC and shall not be present in bitstreams conforming to this version of this Specification.
-Decoders shall ignore film grain characteristic SEI messages with fg_blending_mode_id equal to 2 or 3.
+blending_mode_id identifies the blending mode used to blend the simulated film grain with the decoded images as specified in Table D-6. blending_mode_id shall be in the range of 0 to 1, inclusive.
+The values of 2 and 3 for blending_mode_id are reserved for future use by ITU-T | ISO/IEC and shall not be present in bitstreams conforming to this version of this Specification.
+Decoders shall ignore film grain characteristic SEI messages with blending_mode_id equal to 2 or 3.

-Table 6 – fg_blending_mode_id values
+Table D-6 – blending_mode_id values